umbraco/UmbracoDocs/Fundamentals/Setup/Install/installing-nightly-builds.md

 ## Finding the latest nightly version

 Now that the feed is added we're ready to install the nightly build, great!
-But this begs the question what is the version called we want to install?
+However, this begs the question what is the version called we want to install?
 This is in particular an issue if we want to create a new site using the dotnet template, since the dotnet command does not allow us to use wildcards to install the newest version.
-Fortunately our tools can help us out here, we can see a list of available versions in both Visual Studio and Rider, and then use that version to install the template.
+Fortunately, our tools can help us out here, we can see a list of available versions in both Visual Studio and Rider, and then use that version to install the template.

 Here we're going to assume that you want to create a brand new site with the dotnet template, however, the approach will be the same if you're updating an existing site, you'll just be clicking the update button for the `Umbraco.Cms` package instead of installing the template through the terminal.

 ### Using Visual Studio

 You can use the package manager in Visual Studio to browse the available template versions.
-First open the package manager by selecting `Tools > NuGet Package Manager > Manage NuGet Packages For Solution...` from the top menu
+First, open the package manager by selecting `Tools > NuGet Package Manager > Manage NuGet Packages For Solution...` from the top menu

 ![Opening the Nuget Package Manager](images/VS/open-nuget-package-manager.jpg)